pyth-network/pyth-crosschain/ethereum/Deploying.md

 # You might need to repeat the steps because of busy RPCs.
 # Also, sometimes the gases are not adjusted.
 Please update them with the network
 # explorer gas tracker.
+# Tips in Troubleshooting section below can help in case of any error.
 npx truffle migrate --network $MIGRATIONS_NETWORK --to <step>

 # Some steps require executing a governance instruction to be successful, you can use the multisig message builder tool in